Grand Theft Auto: The Trilogy is real, and it’s coming to Nintendo Switch

 Rockstar has confirmed that a Grand Theft Auto Trilogy package is on the way, featuring HD remasters of Grand Theft Auto 3, Grand Theft Auto: Vice City, and Grand Theft Auto: San Andreas.

-The official title of the compilation is ‘Grand Theft Auto: The Trilogy - The Definitive Edition’, and will bring remasters of Rockstar’s GTA games to PlayStation, Xbox, and perhaps surprisingly, Nintendo Switch.
+The official title of the compilation is ‘Grand Theft Auto: The Trilogy - The Definitive Edition’, and will bring remasters of Rockstar’s GTA games to PS4, PS5, Xbox One, Xbox Series X/S, PC, and perhaps surprisingly, Nintendo Switch.

 The games will also come to iOS and Android in the first half of 2022, though we’re still awaiting pricing and a release date.